chingu-voyage7/Bears-Team-21/README.md

 #### The Geologist

 *The Geologist* dig at their own expense, so to speak.
 They aren‘t particularly interested in gold.
 When the treasure is split, a *Geologist* gets as many Gold Pieces as there are crystals visible in the maze of tunnels.
 If both *Geologists* are in play, they split the Gold Pieces (rounded down).

+#### The Saboteur

+*The saboteurs* have won the round if the goal card with the treasure wasn't reached.

 ## Playing the Game